wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

   :width: 100%

 Wazuh enrollment method highly reduces the burden of registering new agents with the manager.
-Jointly with deployment using variables, this setup can be performed in only three easy steps.
+Jointly with deployment using variables, this setup can be performed in just three easy steps.

-This new feature reduces the setup times for our users, allowing them to have Wazuh ready and running in their environment sooner.
+This new feature reduces the setup times for our users, allowing them to have Wazuh ready and running on their environment sooner.
 In addition, this improvement provides a recovery mechanism that eliminates the risk of blocking the monitoring of massive agents in case the client keys get lost.